 If you apply for a Masters which starts in September, you are guaranteed University-managed accommodation if you:

-- are a full-time Masters student from outside the European Union
+- are a full-time Masters student from outside the UK and the European Union

 If you are exempt from paying the Masters tuition fee deposit for international students, you do not have to pay the deposit to secure guaranteed University-managed accommodation.

 If you apply for a PhD which starts in September, you are guaranteed University-managed accommodation if you: